ozimmortal/commits/README.md

  -- People always tell you 'Be humble.
 Be humble.'
 When was the last time someone told you to be amazing?
 Be great!
 Be awesome!
 Be awesome!
 Fri Jan 10 00:00:44 2025

  -- Have you ever thought you were in love with someone but then realized you were just staring in a mirror for 20 minutes?
 Fri Jan 10 01:00:27 2025

+ -- Who made up the term major label in the first place???
+Fri Jan 10 02:00:26 2025